WebFuzzing/EvoMaster/docs/publications.md

 ### 2022

-* M. Zhang, A. Belhadi, A. Arcuri
+* M. Zhang, A. Belhadi, A. Arcuri.
   *JavaScript Instrumentation for Search-Based Software Testing: A Study with RESTful APIs*.
   IEEE International Conference on Software Testing, Validation and Verification (ICST). (*to appear*) [[PDF](publications/2022_icst.pdf)]